Less is More: The Influence of Pruning on the Explainability of CNNs: Methodology

 \section{Methodology}

-The goal of our work was to investigate the influence of NN pruning on the explainability of CNNs.
-In particular, we focused on the CPR (cf. Section~\ref{susec:nnpruning}) as a variable to indicate the extent of NN pruning and assess its effects on perceived CNN explainability.
+The goal of our work is to investigate the influence of NN pruning on the explainability of CNNs.
+In particular, we focus on the compression rates (CRs, cf. Sec.~\ref{susec:nnpruning}) as a variable to indicate the extent of NN pruning and assess its effects on perceived CNN explainability.
 In this sense, our methodology may be described as a three-phase experimental study, i.e., pre-study, Experiment 1, and Experiment 2.
-Following we first describe the technical setup we used and then provide more details on the three human-grounded experiments.
+Following, we first describe the technical setup we used and then provide more details on the three human-grounded experiments.